VODF/vodf-docs/source/specification/glossary.rst

 .. glossary::

+    event
+      The detection of a particle by a VHE instrument, including measurements (reconstructions) of its arrival time, direction-of-origin on the sky, and energy.

     event-list
-      A table of information about detected particles, including their reconstructed arrival time, position on the sky, and energy.
-Depending on the specifics of the detector that measured them, other reconstructed information may be included, such as signal/background classification parameters.
+      A table of information about detected particles (events), with one row per detection, and columns describing their parameters.
+This may include other relevant instrument-dependent event parameters such as particle class or background probability.

     IACT
       Short for "Imaging Atmospheric Cherenkov Telescope"